 Rhode Island Governor Gina Raimondo and some lawmakers began the process of legalizing sports betting in Rhode Island through a budgetary measure proposed in 2018.
-The 2019 state budget unveiled in January of 2018 included a surprise: the budget includes $23.5 million in new tax revenue collected from sports betting.
-That item raised a few eyebrows because sports betting isn’t even legal in Rhode Island.
+The 2019 state budget unveiled in January of 2018 included a surprise: the budget included $23.5 million in new tax revenue collected from sports betting.
+That item raised a few eyebrows because sports betting wasn’t even legal in Rhode Island at the time.

 It turns out Governor Raimondo was banking on a piece of legislation introduced by Senate President Dominick Ruggerio at around the same time the budget came out.
 Senate Bill 2045 proposed authorizing state-operated sports wagering at the Twin River and Tiverton facilities if federal legislation or a court decision puts an end to the law prohibiting states such as Rhode Island from regulating sports betting.

 The bill did not delve too deeply into the details of sports betting beyond naming the two casinos where it would take place and prohibiting wagers on Rhode Island college teams.
 As far as other regulations and oversight go, the bill left those responsibilities with the Division of Lotteries.

 The Rhode Island constitution requires voters to approve of any gambling expansion, but the legislation Ruggerio’s bill explained that sports betting was approved by voters in a 2012 referendum asking if facilities in Lincoln and Tiverton should be allowed to offer gambling, including Class III gaming (which includes sports betting).
 Voters approved the measure, so presumably lawmakers can pass sports betting legislation.